geoscixyz/em/content/maxwell2_steady_state/Forward_Modelling.rst

   Data for pole moving west to east.

-We can also visualize where current flows and where charge buildup occurs for a single pole source:
+Using 2D forward modelling, we can also visualize where current flows and where charge buildup occurs in our single pole source experiment.
+The interactive figure below shows how current flows through the earth for a given source location.
+Note in particular how current is channelled into the conductive circular unit and away from the steeply dipping resistive units.
+We can also clearly see charge buildup occuring at the interfaces between units.

 .. raw:: html
   :file: ./images/Isa_Current.html

-Current density (arrows) and charge density (color) for a range of source location (Powered by: SimPEG).
+Current density (arrows) and charge density (color) for a range of source locations (Powered by: `SimPEG <http://www.simpeg.xyz/>`_).